labs14-stampd/backend/README.md

 Remember that this project is licensed under the MIT license, and by submitting a pull request, you agree that your work will be, too.

+## Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a [code of conduct](./code_of_conduct.md).
+Please follow it in all your interactions with the project.

 #### Pull Request Guidelines

 - Ensure any install or build dependencies are removed before the end of the layer when doing a build.